Ilxxll/MSE544_Week2_Hands_on/README.md

 To train the CNN on Hyak, you will need to copy the code from the jupyter notebook and put them into a python script file.
 The code up to the training part has been transferred to the python script file `marco.py` for you.

+**Here you need to transferred the evaluate part to a script file `evaluate.py` by yourself.**

-### Step 3: Train the CNN on Hyak interactive node.<a name="step3"></a>
+### Step 3: Train the CNN as a batch job on Hyak.

+#### Before we start:

-a.
-Upload marcodata.tar.gz, marco.py to Hyak(should work under the directorynamed in your username under /gscratch/stf/ on Hyak)
+- Upload `marcodata.tar.gz`, `marco.py`, `script_env` ,`script`,`evaluate.py` to Hyak.(should work under the directory named in your username under /gscratch/scrubbed on Hyak)

+- **Scrubbed administrators clean the file that have not been modifiled within 21 days.
+So if you want to keep your file and result, remember to download them to your local machine in time.**

-b.
-Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see afolder named marcodata
+- Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see a folder named `marcodata`.

-c.
-Configure the python environment by the following commands:
+#### Step 3-1: Configure the python environment on hyak.<a name="step3-1"></a>

+**Option1: configure the python environment as a batch job.**

+- `sbatch script_env`
+   - submit the configure environment job.
+- `squeue -u yourusername`
+  - Check the job in the queue.

+**Option2: Manual configure the python environment.**

+- `srun -p compute -A stf --nodes=1 --ntasks-per-node=40 --time=2:00:00 --mem=100G --pty/bin/bash`
+  - You can use command to get an interactive node on hyak:
 - `module load foster/python/miniconda/3.8`
   - This is to load the preinstalled anaconda on Hyak.
 - `conda create -n marco1 keras tensorflow scikit-learn pandas pillow`